Artificial intelligence (AI) is helping whistleblowers expose the truth in several ways.

 Organizations and businesses must give whistleblowers the freedom to expose the unethical ways in which AI and other technologies may be used by them.
 Doing this ensures that the true ethics of AI are being upheld.

 Although mega-corporations and governments always harp about “encouraging” whistleblowers to come forward and “speak out” about technologies such as AI and IoT being used for morally wrong motives, there is a reason why that doesn’t happen too often.
 For starters, one can simply look at Edward Snowden, arguably the most renowned whistleblower and one of the true icons of the modern age, and his relentlessly perilous life.
 In 2013, Snowden, who was granted permanent residency in Russia in October 2020, showed the fortitude to expose powerful bodies such as the NSA and CIA in the US.
 Such whistleblowers have inspired several others to emulate them.
-More recently, another whistleblower Frances Haugen came forward to shed light on the unethical ways in which Facebook abuses user data.
+Last year, another whistleblower Frances Haugen came forward to shed light on the unethical ways in which Facebook abuses user data.

 As the world moves forward, businesses and governments must uphold the ethics of AI and leverage the technology to help whistleblowers instead of silencing them or hunting them down like prey.

 Chatbots can autonomously submit the reports created by a whistleblower to a designated department while keeping their identity hidden.
 Additionally, this AI-based application can interactively assist whistleblowers with getting the process of manually submitting reports and following up with such departments right.
 Using NLP, chatbots can also formulate responses to reports to prepare whistleblowers for potential backlash and questions.
 It wouldn't be wrong to say that chatbots can act as virtual agents for whistleblowers by helping them achieve their objective of either putting out their reports in the electronic and social media or reporting it to the top decision-makers in companies and public bodies.